Khushiii7/persona-scrapper/README.md

 # Reddit User Persona Extractor

 This project extracts a detailed user persona from a Reddit user's public posts and comments.
-It uses NLP and local LLMs to analyze interests, writing style, tone, demographics, values, goals, and challenges, and cites the posts/comments used for each insight.
+It uses NLP and local LLMs to analyze interests, writing style, tone, demographics, values, goals and challenges and cites the posts/comments used for each insight.

 ## Features
 - Input a Reddit user profile URL